Have you ever heard about Swedish Flower Hen chickens? This chicken breed has an interesting name because it contains the word hen.

 The Swedish Flower Hen chicken is available in multiple color varieties.
 The beautiful bird features a mottled color across its feathers.

 The mottled colors resemble the patterns and speckles of Swedish flowers.
-Additionally, the Swedish Flower Hen feather pattern is known as “Mille Fleur” meaning a thousand flowers and they have white tips.
+Additionally, the Swedish Flower Hen feather pattern is known as “Mille Fleur” meaning a thousand flowers with white tips.

 The predominant color variety of the Swedish Flower Hen chicken is:

 Furthermore, the Swedish Flower chicken hen features a red comb, wattles, and ear lobes.
-You may find these amazing birds with orange or yellow eyes while the legs may be pink or grey.
+These amazing birds may have orange or yellow eyes, while the legs may be pink or gray.

 Lifespan of Swedish Flower Hen Chicken